Back to Blog

 3-A Sanitary Standards

-3-A standards are referenced by USDA for meat and poultry processing equipment.
+3-A standards are referenced by USDA for meat and poultry processing equipment, making them relevant beyond dairy applications.

 Application-Based Requirements